Table of Contents

 Should I take Adderall or Ritalin?

 Choosing between Adderall and Ritalin depends on how your body responds to each.
-Your doctor will help you decide based on your symptoms and any side effects that you experience.
+Your doctor will help you decide based on your symptoms and any side effects.

 Is Ritalin a stimulant like Adderall?